AntonioCarlini/docs-to-yaml/README.md

 This currently covers the collection of computer-related manuals, mostly produced by manufacturers such as DEC.
 It currently does not cover other documents, such as e-book and magazines which may have been acquired from the internet, although this position may change in the future.

+### bitsavers-to-yaml

+Takes a copy of IndexByDate.txt that has been downloaded from bitsavers, along with a file that supplies the MD5 sums for many of those files and produces a YAML file that describes the subset of DEC-related information.

 ### local-to-yaml